Is Michigan Online Poker Legal?

 Along with other forms of online gambling, the Michigan online poker industry is expected to launch in 2021.
-Governor Whitmer signed House Bill 4331 into law that permits various types of online gambling in the state.
-The launch delay for poker, though, is attributed to the COVID-19 pandemic.
+Governor Whitmer signed House Bill 4331 into law, which permits various types of online gambling in the state.
+Online gambling will include sports betting, online casinos, and online poker.
+Michigan joins only a handful of other states to permit all three forms of online gambling.

 If trends continue as they have in other states that legalized the game, online poker should be a successful revenue generator for the state of Michigan.
 The bill allocates 23-28 percent of revenue to the state to support education and other programs.